Advertisement

 2. One Harvard study suggests that you’ll form more accurate and lasting memories if you’re experiencing something alone.

 And while solitude and the amount of time you can spend by yourself is going to vary for everyone, it’s important you set aside some time to try it.
 If doing so seems difficult in the middle of your daily and weekly schedules, try setting aside time just once a month.
-After you’ve mastered that, you may find that making time once a week—or even once a day—is possible (and much-needed!).
-Time in solitude might simply be 10 minutes of meditation or a few minutes alone to clean the house, but these pampering activities count, too:
+After you’ve mastered that, you may find that making time once a week—or even once a day—is possible.
+Time in solitude might simply be 10 minutes of meditation or a few minutes alone to think or listen to music.

 Find what works for you, and commit to making it a habit.